cedi/cedi.github.io/content/post/prod-ready-kubeone/index.md

 And yeah, I get it!
 There are a lot of blog-posts, tutorials, and articles already written about this topic.
 For example [shibumi][1] wrote an amazing blog-post about [Kubernetes on Hetzner in 2021][2], and there is a even a [Hetzner example terraform][3] in the [KubeOne GitHub][4].

-But here is the deal: while those posts and examples give you an _easy_ quick-start, they don't cover the aspects of bootstrapping a KubeOne cluster that is supposed to run in produciton some day.
+But here is the deal: while those posts and examples give you an _easy_ quick-start, they don't cover the aspects of bootstrapping a KubeOne cluster that is supposed to run in production some day.

-To scope the this blog-post a little bit down, I have to make a few assumptions:
+To scope this blog-post a bit down, I have to make a few assumptions:

 - You already have KubeOne installed on your local machine
 - You have a project on Hetzner Cloud